bwks/sherpa-docs/docs/nodes/linux/cumulus-linux.md

 !!!
 Note

     Nvidia discontinued Cumulus-VX since version `5.13`.
-There is no current way to download Cumulus-VX images.
+There is no current official way to download Cumulus-VX images.

 ## Import Image